CoCo Fresh Tea & Juice

-CoCo Fresh Tea & Juice (CoCo都可茶飲 (CoCo You Can Drink Tea)) is a global bubble tea, or boba, drink franchise based in Taiwan.
+CoCo Fresh Tea & Juice (CoCo都可茶飲 (CoCo Dōu Kě Cháyǐn, CoCo You Can Drink Tea)) is a global bubble tea, or boba, drink franchise based in Taiwan.
 It was established in 1997 by Tommy Hung, the current chairman.
 CoCo has more than 5,000 locations in China, South Korea, the U.S., Canada, Mexico, France, Spain, Australia, the United Kingdom, Sweden, Netherlands, Belgium, the Philippines, Indonesia, Japan, Thailand, Vietnam, Mauritius, New Zealand, Italy, Cambodia, Germany and Peru.
 Its taro milk tea was recommended by Eater.com.
 Some Hong Kong franchise owners stirred controversy by expressing their support for the Hong Kong protesters with slogans like "Add oil (term of encouragement), Hongkongers" on customers' receipts in 2019.